SegersIan/architecture-handbook/README.md

 ### Understanding Needs

-To do good architecture, one must really try to understand the **needs of all the stakeholders** involved, and **understand their priorities**.
+To do good architecture, one must really try to understand the **needs of all the stakeholders** involved, and **understand their priorities**. **All your architectural decisions should be guided by the this**.

 ## Usefull